Learning to Read

 Phonics

-Children start to learn how to read by using phonics.
-They also need to recognise and remember those 'tricky words' that cannot be sounded out letter by letter, e.g. 'the' or 'said'
+Children start to learn how to read by using phonics - Read Write inc at IVIA.
+They also need to recognise and remember those 'tricky words' that cannot be sounded out letter by letter, e.g. 'the' or 'said'.

-• At 6 years old (in the Summer term of Y1) children sit a statutory 'phonic screening check' to ensure they are making good progress in the basic phonics skills.
+- At 6 years old (in the Summer term of Y1) children sit a statutory 'phonic screening check' to ensure they are making good progress in the basic phonics skills.
+Children who do not reach the expected standard will continue to learn the basics of phonics and will resit the statutory test in Year 2.

 Comprehension